moaminsharifi/my-python-tools/README.md

       - read and put in pickle
       - read and put in image file
 - add file.manager.path_renamer
-  - read rename all file in path1.*/ *.ext
+  - rename all file in path.*/ *.ext
 - add dataset.image.file module
    - read from file in two diffrent approch
       - read and put in pickle